bagnalla/mcts_checkers/README.md

 MCTS+UCB (UCT) agent for checkers in C++.
 Also includes a basic alpha-beta minimax agent for playing against.

+Based on the algorithm outlined in [Browne et al. 2012](http://mcts.ai/pubs/mcts-survey-master.pdf).

 CMake is required.

 To build Debug: